-If you have been abused or neglected at Meridian Village Care Center, read about your rights below, and then contact Agruss Law Firm, LLC, for a free case evaluation.
+If you have been abused or neglected at Meridian Village Care Center, read about your rights below, and then contact Mike Agruss Law, for a free case evaluation.

 Helping our clients is about counseling, advocating, and ultimately solving problems.
 With years of experience successfully representing the people, not the powerful, we will take care of everything, so you can focus on healing and getting your life back to normal.

 Meridian Village Care Center is a 70-bed continuing care facility in Glen Carbon.
 They participate in Medicare and Medicaid programs and are running as part of the Lutheran Senior Services.
 They provide care in all levels – independent living, assisted living, and skilled nursing.
 Meridian Village Care Center is located at 27 Auerbach Place, Glen Carbon, IL and may be reached through telephone number 618-288-3700.
 The Illinois Nursing Home Care Act and Department of Public Health govern Meridian Village Care Center.